MIRA-KUMAR/pandemic-spread/README.md

         Dropdown interaction: Selection from Countries dropdown will give the visualization of that Country.
         Hover interactions: On hovering the mouse over the bars, the values are displayed.
-        Observations: We have noticed that throughout the countries, the patients between the ages 40-60 years of age are getting affected more.
-The hospitalized count and death counts are higher for this age group compared to other age groups.
-We have also noticed that the difference between the Hospitalized and Recovered counts (i.e, Dead counts) is marginal for all age groups and for most of the countries.

 # Bubble chart: To show the importance of symptoms